archd3sai/Customer-Survival-Analysis-and-Churn-Prediction/README.md

-# Customer Churn Analysis and Prediction
+# Customer Survival Analysis and Churn Prediction

 Customer attrition, also known as customer churn, customer turnover, or customer defection, is the loss of clients or customers.